Emaina98/yolo/ansible_project/explanation.md

-## Explanation for the provided Ansible playbook

-This Ansible playbook is intended to set up a YOLO e-commerce application on a virtual machine (VM) with the hostname "my_vm."
-The playbook consists of various tasks, each of which performs specific actions to configure the environment and deploy the application.

-# Task 1: Check SSH connectivity and ping
-Name: Check SSH connectivity and ping
-Module used: ping
-Purpose: This task checks whether the Ansible control machine can connect to the target VM ("my_vm") via SSH and verifies basic network connectivity by sending an ICMP echo request (ping) to the VM.

-# Task 2: Install Python 3
-Name: Install Python 3 version
-Module used: yum
-Purpose: This task uses the package manager "yum" to install Python 3 on the target VM.

-# Task 3: Install Docker
-Name: Install Docker
-Module used: raw
-Purpose: This task uses a raw shell command to install Docker on the target VM.
-It downloads a script from https://get.docker.com and executes it using sh, which installs Docker.

-# Task 4: Assign Docker privileges
-Name: Assign Docker To privileges
-Module used: raw
-Purpose: This task grants the current user (who runs the Ansible playbook) the necessary privileges to execute Docker commands by adding the user to the "docker" group.

-# Task 5: Start Docker
-Name: Start Docker
-Module used: raw
-Purpose: This task starts the Docker daemon on the target VM using the systemctl command.

-# Task 6: Install Git
-Name: Install Git
-Module used: raw
-Purpose: This task installs Git on the target VM using the package manager "yum."

-# Task 7: Create directory
-Name: Create directory
-Module used: file
-Purpose: This task creates a directory named "/yolo" on the target VM with the specified mode "0755," allowing read, write, and execute permissions for the owner and read and execute permissions for others.

-# Task 8: Clone to the Directory
-Name: Clone to the Directory
-Module used: raw
-Purpose: This task uses wget to download the YOLO e-commerce application repository from the specified URL (https://github.com/Emaina98/yolo.git) and saves it in the "/yolo" directory.

-# Task 9: Build Client Docker image
-Name: Build Client Docker image
-Module used: docker_image
-Purpose: This task builds a Docker image named "emaina98/client" using the Dockerfile located at "/yolo/client/Dockerfile" and assigns it the tag "v1.0.4."

-# Task 10: Build backend Docker image
-Name: Build backend Docker image
-Module used: docker_image
-Purpose: This task builds a Docker image named "emaina98/backend" using the Dockerfile located at "/yolo/backend/Dockerfile" and assigns it the tag "v1.0.4."

-# Task 11: Install Docker Compose
-Name: Install Docker Compose
-Module used: raw
-Purpose: This task installs Docker Compose on the target VM by downloading the appropriate binary for the operating system and architecture from the official GitHub release and making it executable.

-# Task 12: Start Docker Compose services
-Name: Start Docker Compose services
-Module used: raw
-Purpose: This task changes the current working directory to "/yolo" and then uses docker-compose up to start the YOLO e-commerce application's services defined in the "docker-compose.yml" file in that directory.
+# Explanation for "App containerisation with Ansible" Playbook
+This Ansible playbook aims to containerize an application using Docker and Docker Compose.
+It runs a series of tasks on the localhost host to set up the necessary environment for running the application in containers.
+The playbook assumes that Docker and Docker Compose are already installed on the target host.

+## Playbook Structure
+The playbook consists of one play named "App containerisation with Ansible."
+It runs on the localhost host and utilizes the become directive to execute tasks with elevated privileges using sudo.

+#Tasks:

+## Check SSH connectivity and ping:
+ This task is a basic connectivity check to ensure that the localhost is accessible and responsive.

+## Install python3 version:
+The apt module is used to install Python 3 on the localhost.

+## Install Docker:
+The raw module executes a shell command to install Docker on the target host using the get.docker.com script.

+## Assign Docker to privileges:
+The raw module adds the current user to the docker group to allow running Docker commands without sudo.

+## Start Docker:
+The raw module starts the Docker daemon using systemctl.

+## Install Git:
+The apt module installs Git on the localhost.

+## Create directory:
+The file module creates a directory at /yolo on the localhost with the appropriate permissions (mode 0755).

+## Clone the Git repository:
+The git module clones the Git repository from https://github.com/Emaina98/yolo.git and places it in the /yolo directory.

+## Build Docker Image for Client:
+The docker_image module builds a Docker image for the client application using the Dockerfile located in /yolo/client directory.
+The built image is tagged as Emaina98/client:v1.

+## Build Docker Image for Backend:
+The docker_image module builds a Docker image for the backend application using the Dockerfile located in /yolo/backend directory.
+The built image is tagged as Emaina98/backend:v1.

+## Install Docker Compose:
+The raw module downloads and installs Docker Compose binary into /usr/local/bin from the specified URL.

+## Start Docker Compose services:
+The command module runs the docker-compose up command to start the services defined in the docker-compose.yml file located in the /yolo directory.